usetrmnl/trmnl-picker/README.md

 # @trmnl/picker

-A lightweight, framework-agnostic JavaScript library for managing TRMNL device model and palette selection.
+A lightweight JavaScript library for managing TRMNL device model and palette selection.

-## Features

-- Zero dependencies
-- Vanilla JavaScript (ES6+)
-- Event-driven architecture
-- Support for both NPM and browser usage
-- **Automatic API data fetching** - optionally fetches models and palettes from TRMNL API
-- **localStorage persistence** - optionally saves user selections across page reloads
-- **Smart filtering** - automatically excludes models/palettes with empty framework_class values
-- Minimal API surface
-- TypeScript-friendly
+This was extracted from our Core web app for [BYOS](https://docs.usetrmnl.com/go/diy/byos) (Bring Your Own Server) and other applications to take advantage of.

 ## Installation